andylang8445/andylang8445.github.iioo/_posts/2019-04-29-ICS3U_Final_Project.md

          * If the key pressed is 'esc'
            - Display the option of the game
        b) If the `player unit` is hit by enemy's attack
-         * Decrase the health gauge
+         * Decrease the health gauge
          * If there is no health left
            - End the game
            - Record the score to offline DB
          * Reset the location and status of `player unit`
-         * Apply panelty in score
+         * Apply penalty in score
-       c) If the enemy is hit by `player unit's` Bullit
+       c) If the enemy is hit by `player unit's` Bullet
          * Illuminate the <i>hit enemy</i>
-         * Make Bullit disappear
+         * Make Bullet disappear
          * Increase the score
-         * If there are no enemys left
+         * If there are no enemies left
            - Increase the Level
-           - Locate new enemys
+           - Locate new enemies
        d) If it's specific enemy's tern to shoot
          * Shoot the bullet
          * Set the cool-time timer for specific enemy to shoot bullet again
        e) Decrease the cool-time timer by 1
        f) Display the `Real-time` Ranking
-         * Update the ranking when every hit occured
-   } while (health gague is not empty)
+         * Update the ranking when every hit occurred } while (health gauge is not empty)
    </pre>

    <h3> Flowchart part</h3>